tc39/proposal-export-default-from/README.md

 ### Common concerns:

-> Do we need this even through you can already do this with `export { default } from "mod"`?
+> Do we need this even though you can already do this with `export { default } from "mod"`?

 Yes!
 It is true that you can already "export from" a module's default export without altering the local scope: